YouwangDeng/YouwangDeng.github.io/_posts/2019-06-17-Introduction-to-Java-JSP.md

 - A `server side` technology
 - Used to create **dynamic web content**
 - `Tags` are used to insert `JAVA` code into `HTML` pages
--  An advanced version of Servlet Technology
+-  An advanced version of Servlet Technology, `Extension to Servlet`, it has all features of servlets, implicit objects and custom tags
-- JSP is first converted into servlet by JSP container before processing the client’s request
+- JSP is first **converted into servlet** by JSP container before processing the client’s request